 Out of Sandalwood High School, Jennings is one of the top linebackers in the 2021 recruiting class.
 Not only does he carry expectations as a great college player, but Jennings could blossom into an NFL linebacker with his physical tools.
 Rated inside the top 50 and already a four-star recruit, he is one of the most sought after recruits in the country.

-247Sports ranks him as the 40th overall player in the country, fourth-best at his position and fifth in the state of Florida.
+247Sports ranks him as the 77th overall player in the country, sixth-best at his position and 12th in the state of Florida.

 Even though his father played at Florida State, that doesn’t solidify where he will end up playing college football.
-He could definitely land in Tallahassee, but also nearly any program in the country.
+He could definitely land in Tallahassee come signing day, but nearly every program in the country wants him.

-According to 247Sports, Jennings holds at least 28 offers, and the top teams he seems to be considering aren’t surprising.
-He likes FSU, but is also warming on Miami and Michigan, two great programs when it comes to producing NFL-caliber linebackers.
+According to 247Sports, Jennings holds at least 41 offers, and the top teams he seems to be considering aren’t surprising.
+He’s committed to FSU, but Miami and Michigan are still alive, two great programs when it comes to producing NFL-caliber linebackers.
 He also has offers from Notre Dame, Texas A&M, Tennessee, Virginia Tech, Clemson, Penn State, Georgia Tech, Ohio State, Boston College, LSU, and Nebraska, among many others.

 Listed at 6-3, 220 pounds, Jennings is close to the size many coaches want in an ideal linebacker.
 He may need to put on a little weight to be an every-down linebacker for a Power Five program, but he’s proving to carry that weight well already — As a sophomore in 2018, Jennings racked up 136 tackles and six sacks on his way to multiple honors.